| Safe Sport | Safe Recruitment & PVG

 Expired links

 If the applicant does not complete the PVG application using the link within fourteen days, this link becomes invalid.
-Scottish Gymnastics then must re-submit the request (repeat steps 4 onwards) to VSDS to issue a new link which incurs a fee of £5.00.
+Scottish Gymnastics then must re-submit the request (repeat steps 4 onwards) to Disclosure Scotland to issue a new link which incurs a fee of £5.00.
 If you miss your link, please contact your safeguarding officer immediately.

 Scottish Gymnastics process PVG applications one day a week.
 If you have any issues during the process, please email pvg@scottishgymnastics.org for assistance.